XavierBerger/RPi-Monitor/docs/source/34_autentication.rst

 ---------------------------

 Let's first deactivate the default site since we want to use ngnix as a reverse proxy only.
-To do so, delete the symbolic link from sites-enable directory:
+To do so, delete the symbolic link from sites-enabled directory:

 ::

-    sudo rm /etc/nginx/sites-enable/default
+    sudo rm /etc/nginx/sites-enabled/default

 Create the file ``/etc/nginx/sites-available/reverseproxy`` with the following content (also downloadable from Github):